OMGCorporative/OMGwiki/README.md

 # OMGwiki
-Open Media Group Corporative Wiki
+The Open Media Group is where you find our present and future syllabus and more info.